swan-io/use-form/README.md

 #### listenFields

-A function that listen fields states changes.
-Useful when you want to apply side effects on value changed.
+A function that listen for fields states changes.
+Useful when you want to apply side effects on values change.

 ```tsx
 React.useEffect(() => {